Skip to main content

 git rebase -i HEAD~3

-Even if you "delete" something, Git usually remembers for 30 days.
+Even when you think you've deleted something, Git usually remembers it for about 30 days.

 git reflog